garrettxV/sphinx-template/source/chapter2/index.rst

     export default ClassComponent;

-In order to render this component you should import it to your app component so that it is exported to the index.html document for rendering.
-Then you would nest it in the return statement of the App component
+* In order to render this component you need to import it to your app component. so that it is exported to the index.html document for rendering.
+* In order to do this open the App.js file and add the highlighted code to the file.

 .. code-block:: javascript
+    :caption: Nesting Class Component In App Component
+    :linenos:
+    :emphasize-lines: 2,7

     import React, { Component } from 'react' import ClassComponent from 'filepath goes here '

     class App extends Component {
         render() {